livewire/livewire/docs/properties.md

 #### Locking the property

-Livewire provides a "locked" property feature that allows you to prevent properties from being modified on the client side.
+Livewire also allows you to "lock" properties in order to prevent properties from being modified on the client-side.
 You can "lock" a property from client-side manipulation using the `#[Locked]` attribute:

 ```php
 use Livewire\Attributes\Locked;